openstack/neutron/doc/source/contributor/policies/gate-failure-triage.rst

     1. If there is a failure in devstack-gate-cleanup-host.txt it's likely to be an infra issue.
     2. If the failure is in devstacklog.txt it could a devstack, neutron, or infra issue.
 3. However, most of the time the failure is in one of the tempest tests.
-Take note of the error message and go to logstash.
+Take note of the error message and go to opensearch.
-4. On logstash, search for occurrences of this error message, and try to identify the root cause for the failure (see below).
+4. On opensearch, search for occurrences of this error message, and try to identify the root cause for the failure (see below).
 5. File a bug for this failure, and push an :ref:`Elastic Recheck Query <elastic-recheck-query>` for it.
 6. If you are confident with the area of this bug, and you have time, assign it to yourself; otherwise look for an